cyclosproject/cordova-plugin-firebase-messaging/README.md

+# We used this patched version till mobile 2.14.6 (with Cordova 11.1.0, Android 11.0.0).
+In v2.15 we upgraded Cordova to 12.0.0 (Android 14.0.1) and start using the published version for Android too.

 # Cyclos patch
 Plugin patched to add support for Android 13 (API level 33).
 The latest tag when the patch was applied was 7.0.4.
 We applied this PR: https://github.com/chemerisuk/cordova-plugin-firebase-messaging/pull/227